-- Click the RedShelf link in Canvas
+- · Click the RedShelf link in Canvas

-- Click View Course Materials
+- · Click View Course Materials

-- Scroll down to the gray opt-out button and follow the prompts to opt out.
+- · Scroll down to the gray opt-out button and follow the prompts to opt out.

-You will have until Saturday, January 16th, 2021 to complete this process and you will be responsible for getting access to the materials elsewhere.
+Again, you have until January 15th, 2022, to complete this process and you will be responsible for getting access to the materials elsewhere.

-- Look for an email from donotreply@redshelf.com and check your spam folders if you don't receive it. - Here is the RedShelf Solve link and the Inclusive Access FAQ page for student support and questions.
+- · Look out for an email from donotreply@redshelf.com and check your spam folders if you don't receive the email. - Here is the RedShelf Solve link and the Inclusive Access FAQ page for student support and questions.